BMSC Research Internships – Program Description

 - Save your CV as a pdf with a file name starting as noted above, e.g. “SmithJohn_CV.”

 - Provide the name of a professor or employer who can comment on your qualifications.
 We suggest you contact them to ask whether they would write a letter of recommendation for you.
-Letters of recommendation are due on April 15th.
+Letters of recommendation are due by April 18th, 2025.
 Your references must submit reference letters directly to BMSC, they should NOT send the letter to you.

 - Email your transcripts, CV, and reference(s) to the University Programs Coordinator (university@bamfieldmsc.com).